Ion Vapor Deposition Aluminum Coating - Application of the Process at Boeing

 - In outdoor exposure tests, aluminum coatings are equal or superior to cadmium platings.

 IVD aluminum coatings offer other advantages to cadmium platings.
-IVD aluminum can be used up to 925°F; whereas, cadmium is limited to 450°F. IVD aluminum can be used on titanium where cadmium cannot because of solid metal embrittlement concerns.
-IVD aluminum can be used for space applications; whereas, cadmium platings cannot be used, because it sublimates in a vacuum environment.
+IVD aluminum can be used up to 925°F (496°C), whereas cadmium is limited to 450°F (232°C).
+IVD aluminum can be used on titanium and cadium cannot due to solid metal embrittlement concerns.
+IVD aluminum can be used for space applications, whereas cadmium platings cannot be used because it sublimates in a vacuum environment.
 Where needed, IVD aluminum coatings can be polished to a mirror-like finish.
-Also, tests have shown that an IVD aluminum coating is superior to tin-plating for electromagnetic interference (EMI) uses.
+Also, tests have shown that an IVD aluminum coating is superior to tin plating for electromagnetic interference (EMI) uses.

 An IVD aluminum coating is not as lubricious as cadmium plating.
 However, this concern is easily overcome with the use of suitable lubricants applied to the IVD aluminum coating.
-In Phase II of the Air Force Contract C87-101602, "The Substitution of IVD Aluminum for Cadmium," torque-tension data was generated for 15 installation cycles of reuse for various IVD aluminum/cadmium bolt finish, nut finish, and lubricant combinations (Reference 3).
+In Phase II of the Air Force Contract C87-101602, "The Substitution of IVD Aluminum for Cadmium," data was generated by recording torque tension for 15 installation cycles of reuse for various IVD aluminum/cadmium bolt finish, nut finish and lubricant combinations (Reference 3).
 Most cadmium-replacement finishes, including IVD aluminum, have similar torque-tension characteristics with the use of a cetyl alcohol lubricant.
-Fifteen installation cycles of cadmium or IVD aluminum-coated nuts and bolts have very similar torque-tension characteristics when the finishes are lubricated with cetyl alcohol.
-(One installation cycle is installing the nut onto the bolt, tightening it to a specific torque value, and completely removing the nut off the bolt.)
+15 installation cycles of cadmium or IVD aluminum-coated nuts and bolts have very similar torque-tension characteristics when the finishes are lubricated with cetyl alcohol (one installation cycle is installing the nut onto the bolt, tightening it to a specific torque value and then completely removing the nut off the bolt).
 Additionally, the thickness of the cetyl alcohol lubricant is insignificant in comparison with the thickness of the IVD aluminum coating.

 5. What is the typical coating thickness of IVD?